-How do I enrol in an Honours degree?
+How do I enrol in an Honours or MCom degree?

 How do I enrol in a professional programme?

-For enrolment in any professional programme such as the Master of Business Administration; Master of Public Policy/Master of Public Management/Master of e-Government; Master of Information Management/Master of Information Studies; Master of Applied Finance/Master of Professional Economics; or Master of Professional Accounting, you should initially contact the postgraduate programme coordinator in the relevant School.
+For enrolment in any professional programme such as the Master of Business Administration; Master of Public Policy/Master of Public Management/Master of e-Government; Master of Information Management/Master of Information Studies; Master of Applied Finance/Master of Professional Economics; or Master of Professional Accounting, you should initially contact Professional Programmes Recruitment Manager, Charlotte Deans.
 These programmes require extensive practical, professional or scholarly experience of an appropriate kind.

 How do I enrol in a PhD thesis?